Brave enough to check out No Meeting Wednesdays?

 This is a good way to explain to colleagues and your team what you found helpful, and how No Meeting Wednesday is helping YOU to gain productivity and focus.

-Some might prefer that you name drop companies like Facebook or Asana, the latter has been using this strategy since 2013.
+Some might prefer that you name-drop examples.
+Mention companies like Facebook or Asana.
+The latter has been using this strategy since 2013.

 Use your All-Staff meeting to launch the initiative.